Sign up today and activate a

 Scrub baked-on food carefully.
 If stubborn particles won't come off, switch the sponge for a plastic mesh scrubber and try scrubbing nonstick pans with baking soda.
+Do not use abrasive scrubbers or cleaners on your anodized nonstick cookware.
 Make sure you get your nonstick cookware completely clean.
 Anything left on could get baked into the nonstick pot during the next use, causing food to stick in the future and ruining your cookware.

-Rinse your pans clean.
-Use a hand towel to ensure that each piece in your nonstick cookware set is completely dry so it won't dry with water spots or stick to other dishes in your cupboard.
+Rinse your pots and pans.
+Make sure there is no soapy residue left on your cookware.
+Use a hand towel to ensure that each piece in your nonstick cookware set is completely dry, so it won't dry with water spots or stick to other dishes in your cupboard.